LaWebcapsule/directus9/docs/app/data-model/relationships.md

 ## Translations (O2M)

-Directus provides this special relational Interface designed specifically to handle translations.
+Directus9 provides this special relational Interface designed specifically to handle translations.
 When you create a Translations O2M in the Data Studio, the following things happen within your data model.
 A Translations O2M alias field is created.
 A junction collection and a `languages` collection are created.
 All your translations are stored within context fields, configured by you, on the junction collection.
 Therefore, when you create a Translations O2M, you also